 The nearest service point to Tallinn University of Technology is A. H. Tammsaare Service Point.
 Please see video tutorial about the route to A. H. Tammsaare service point.

-- Please register your place of stay with the District Government Office.
+- Please register your place of stay with the District Administration Office.
 Take along your rental agreement and TRP card.

-- If the address of stay changes, the new address has to be registered with the City District Government Office within 30 days
+- If the address of stay changes, the new address has to be registered with the City District Administration Office within 30 days.

-- There are 9 District Government Offices in Tallinn.
-Students who reside in Akadeemia tee dormitories must visit Mustamäe District Government Office and students residing in Siidisaba dormitories must go to Kristiine District Government Office
+- There are 9 District Administration Offices in Tallinn.
+Students who reside in Akadeemia tee dormitories must visit Mustamäe District Administration Office and students residing in Siidisaba dormitories must go to Kristiine District Administration Office.

 Tammsaare tee 135